microsoft/vscode-wiki/Running-the-Endgame.md

 ##### Tuesday
 - [ ] Test-plan issues assigned
-- [ ] All closed Feature-requests either have a verification-needed or on-testplan tag
+- [ ] All closed feature-requests either have a verification-needed or on-testplan tag
 - [ ] Test build starts at 7am CET / 10pm PT on Monday
 - [ ] Test plan ready by 8am CET / 11pm PT on Monday
 - [ ] Testing